contactandyc/another-c-library/13_map.md

     2-5
 ```

-The third parameter to test_data_structure is 10000, which means to build the tree 10,000 times randomly inserting and deleting the values in the second argument.
+The third parameter to test_data_structure is 10000, which means to build the tree 10,000 times, randomly, inserting and deleting the values in the second argument.

 A good first step in designing any object is to understand the requirements.
 1. find, insert, update, remove